 Quick, when you hear the name Andruw Jones, what’s the first thing that comes to mind?

 If you said fantastic defense, then you most certainly wouldn’t be alone.
-After all, Jones consistently provided Gold Glove-caliber defense in center field during his 12-year stint in Atlanta with the Braves.
+After all, Jones consistently provided Gold Glove-caliber defense in center field during his 12-year stint with the Braves.
 Next to all those Gold Glove awards is also the one Silver Slugger he won, which came in 2005.
 He almost added an MVP award to his mantle but settled for a second-place finish.

 If we look at his monthly splits, you wouldn’t have thought he’d finish with 51 dingers and 128 RBI after the slow start he encountered.
 Entering May, he had just three home runs and a .712 OPS.
 From then on, he didn’t hit fewer than seven in any month, reaching double digits twice.
-The outfielder’s 7.9 fWAR in 2005 ended up being the eighth time he registered at least 5.0 fWAR in a season over a nine-year span.
+The outfielder’s 7.9 fWAR in 2005 ended up being the eighth time he registered at least 5.0 fWAR over a nine-year span.

 Eddie Mathews: 47 Home Runs in 1953